Calibration of self-decomposable L\'{e}vy models: The model

 \subsection{Self-decomposable L\'evy processes}

-A real valued random variable X has a \textit{self-decomposable} law if for any $b\in(0,1)$ there is an independent random variable $Z_b$ such that $X\overset{d}{=}bX+Z_b$.
-Since each self-decomposable distribution is infinitely divisible \cite[Prop.
-15.5]{sato:1999}, we can define the corresponding \textit{self-decomposable L\'evy process}.
-Self-decomposable laws can be understood as the class of limit distributions of converging scaled sums of independent random variables \citep[][Thm.
-15.3]{sato:1999}.
+A real valued random variable X has a \textit{self-decomposable} law if for any $b\in(0,1)$ there is an independent random variable $Z_b$ such that $X\stackrel{d}{=}bX+Z_b$.
+Since each self-decomposable distribution is infinitely divisible (see Proposition 15.5 in \cite{sato1999}), we can define the corresponding \textit{self-decomposable L\'evy process}.
+Self-decomposable laws can be understood as the class of limit distributions of converging scaled sums of independent random variables (Theorem 15.3 in \cite{sato1999}).
 This characterization is of economical interest.
-If we understand the price of an asset as an aggregate of small independent influences and release from the $\sqrt{n}$ scaling, which leads to diffusion models, we automatically end up in a self-decomposable price process. \citeauthor{sato:1999} \cite[Cor.
-15.11]{sato:1999} shows that the jump measure of a self-decomposable distribution is always absolutely continuous with respect to the Lebesgue measure and its density can be characterized through \eqref{propK} where $k$ needs to be increasing on $\mathbb R_-$ and decreasing on $\mathbb R_+$.
+If we understand the price of an asset as an aggregate of small independent influences and release from the $\sqrt{n}$ scaling, which leads to diffusion models, we automatically end up in a self-decomposable price process.

+Sato \cite{sato1999} shows that the jump measure of a self-decomposable distribution is always absolutely continuous with respect to the Lebesgue measure and its density can be characterized through \eqref{propK} where $k$ needs to be increasing on $\mathbb R_-$ and decreasing on $\mathbb R_+$.
 Note that self-decomposability does not affect the volatility $\sigma$ nor the drift $\gamma$ of the L\'evy process.
-Assuming $\sigma=0$ and property \eqref{propK}, the process $X_t$ has finite variation and the characteristic function of $X_T$ is given by the L\'evy-Khintchine representation